MaskingTechnology/jitar/examples/concepts/data-transportation/README.md

 npm run node2
 ```

 The ``requests.http`` file contains example requests to call the procedures.
+Note that the Person object is created on the *data* segment and then passed to the *greeting* segment to say hello.